themhartman/themhartman.github.io/_posts/2023-09-06-at-home-with-matadors.markdown

 layout: post
 image: /assets/img/indy_weekly.jpg
 ---
-erry McClain’s house is the one on Fayetteville Street with the skeletons hanging in effigy and a sign reading, “Black seniors hung out to dry and die.”
+Jerry McClain’s house is the one on Fayetteville Street with the skeletons hanging in effigy and a sign reading, “Black seniors hung out to dry and die.”

 He’s been accumulating protest signs for years, since the city began negotiating to buy part of McClain’s property in 2013.